ehoversten/Teaching_Review/javascript/strings/strings.md

 ```

 &nbsp;
-### a `template literal` is a way to concatenate strings while allowing embedded expressions and improving readability
+### A `template literal` is a way to concatenate strings while allowing embedded expressions and improving readability

 ```javascript
 let firstName = "Bobby";